The David Carr Generation

 Before I got to The Atlantic, I was bombing out of all these jobs.
 It was tremendously hard, and there were a lot of times when I really wanted to give up.
 Every time something bad happened, Carr would tell me, “It’s them, not you.”
 I never knew David to be soft on me—he was the most difficult boss I’ve had—so when he gave encouragement, it had to be true.
 He allowed me to feel like it was the world that was fucked up, not me, and that I would be okay eventually.
 So when I didn’t have faith in myself, I would put my faith in him.

-Neil Drumming, producer at This American Life, former intern at Washington City Paper:
+Neil Drumming, producer at This American Life, former writer at Washington City Paper:

 Once I was reporting a story about a young rapper in D.C. who was trying to get famous.
 When it came out, Carr complimented me on the piece, and I felt really good about how it turned out.
 A little while later, I ran into the rapper and his manager at a concert, and the manager punched me in the face because he didn’t like the story.
 It was awful—I had two huge black eyes, and had panic attacks about it afterwards.
 But Carr took a leadership role, and made me feel like I was taken care of—like I was part of the team and was going to be okay.
 He also called the owner of the record label that represented the rapper and laid into him while I listened in his office.
 That felt good.